BILL ANALYSIS

 Enhanced Cybersecurity for SNAP Act of 2026

-S3949 (Enhanced Cybersecurity for SNAP Act of 2026) carries an AI-assessed market impact score of 3/10 with a neutral outlook for investors.
-This legislation directly affects $FIS, $GPN, Mastercard ($MA) and Visa ($V).
-The primary sectors impacted are Technology and Consumer.
+S3949 (Enhanced Cybersecurity for SNAP Act of 2026) has been assessed with a bullish outlook for investors.
+This legislation directly affects $FIS and $GPN.
+The primary sectors impacted are Technology and Finance.
 View the full bill text on Congress.gov.

 Market Sentiment